ThakaRashard/thakarashard.github.io/civic.md

 Dear MAyor (Karen Bass)

-Hi, Its Rasahrd from NasaJpl the [YA](https://www.reddit.com/r/YAlit/comments/18xxv05/is_there_a_list_of_must_read_ya_books_especially/) Somali that takes short naps on the back portch of [city hall](https://www.laconservancy.org/learn/historic-places/los-angeles-city-hall/).
+Hi, Its Rashard from NasaJpl the [YA](https://www.reddit.com/r/YAlit/comments/18xxv05/is_there_a_list_of_must_read_ya_books_especially/) Somali that takes short naps on the back portch of [city hall](https://www.laconservancy.org/learn/historic-places/los-angeles-city-hall/).
 I am following your instructions in the [County of Los Angeles Emergency Survival Guide](https://lacounty.gov/wp-content/uploads/2022/03/1058408_2019_ESG_English_Webversion1.pdf)

 it reads
 >This Guide will help you to better prepare for, respond to and recover from disasters that face Los Angeles County.
 Our goal is to provide tips that assist you to be self-sufficient after a disaster